zhengshuai1001/JiKouCompany/README.md

 The greatest project you'll ever work on is you.

 We tend to judge others by their behavior, and ourselves by our intentions.

+To be free is not merely to cast off one's chains, but to live in a way that respects and enhances the freedom of others.